On the trace formula for Hecke operators on congruence subgroups

-For the remainder of this section, let $\V$ be a right $\G_1$-module on which~$-1$ acts identically, and let $\SS_1\subset \M$ be a double coset of $\G_1$ whose elements act on $\V$ by an action denoted $|$, in a way compatible with the action of $\G_1$ as in \eqref{comp}.
-It is convenient to extend this action to elements of $\M$, by having $M\notin \SS$ annihilate~$\V$; the extended action still satisfies the compatibility condition \eqref{comp} for $M\in \M$.
-By linearity we also have an action of elements of $\RR=\Q[\M]$ on $\V$.
+In this section we set $\G=\SL_2(\Z)$.
+Let $\V$ be a right $\G$-module on which~$-1$ acts identically, and let $\SS$ be a double coset of~$\G$ whose elements act on~$\V$ by an action denoted $|$, in a way compatible with the action of $\G$ as in \eqref{comp}.
+By linearity we also have an action of elements of $\RR_\SS=\Q[\ov{\SS}]$ on $\V$.